How To Cook Spaghetti Squash in the Oven

 Read more about it here: Nature’s Little Joke on Pasta: Spaghetti Squash

 Like all winter squash, spaghetti squash requires some time in the oven before it becomes tender enough to eat.
 The quickest way to get this side dish on the table is to cut the squash in half and cook it face-down in a baking dish.
 I like to add a little water to the pan or cover it with foil to help things along; the steam helps keep surfaces of the squash from drying out and makes the resulting strands of squash incredibly tender.

 If chopping the squash in half proves troublesome for you (it is a seriously hard squash), you can also roast the squash whole and then cut it in half once it is tender.
 This takes about an hour.
 Check out the instructions for this at the end of the guide below.

 What to Do with Cooked Spaghetti Squash

 As I mentioned before, spaghetti squash has a very mild flavor.
-It's not something you'd necessarily serve all on its own, but it's fantastic when paired with sauces and other richly seasoned main dishes.
+It’s not something you’d necessarily serve all on its own, but it’s fantastic when paired with sauces and other richly seasoned main dishes.
 I also love it layered in casseroles.
-If I'm serving the squash as a side dish, I usually toss the noodles with a little butter or olive oil to keep them from sticking, and season them with a little salt.
-Below are a few more of our favorite recipes here on The Kitchn.
+If I’m serving the squash as a side dish, I usually toss the noodles with a little butter or olive oil to keep them from sticking, and season them with a little salt.
+Below are a few more of our favorite recipes here at Kitchn.